 I’ve only used it on chicken and mixed in to ground beef for really awesome hamburgers, but I can imagine it works like magic on pork loin or grilled pork chops as well.
 I have most successfully used it on chicken drumsticks, by putting a tablespoon or two into a zip-lock bag with 3-6 drumsticks and then rubbing it so that it is evenly distributed on the chicken.
 The bottle recommends applying the rub the night before you cook the chicken, but I’ve successfully done it the morning before as well.
 Because it doesn’t have the sugar found in standard bbq sauces or teriyaki marinades, it can be grilled over hotter coals (or gas) for longer than the other standard chicken flavorings without caramelizing or “burning” the chicken.

 Cook for 20 minutes or so on the grill, rotating it so that no side is overdone or underdone, and you will end up with a chicken that spice afficionados like me (and you, if you’re man enough) will love!
-I’ve paired it with grilled pineapple and coconut rice (recipe to come some day) and/or black beans with great success.
+I’ve paired it with grilled pineapple and coconut rice and/or black beans with great success.
 A pina-colada (I like to use Kern’s Pineapple-Coconut Nectar with white rum) washes it down quite nicely!

 One note of warning: I’ve almost always done it with chicken drumsticks.
 I think I’ve done it with chicken thighs, and I’m certain it would work with standard chicken breasts as well.
 But the one time I did it with thin, easy-to-cook boneless and skinless chicken thighs (picture below from a camping trip to Anza-Borrego), I nearly killed my spice-tolerant wife with it.
 After some CSI-level investigation, I realized it was because while a drumstick, or even most standard breasts, are set up so you only get one surface of the chicken covered with the paste/sauce/marinade per bite, when you use a boneless thigh or breast, each bite contains twice as much jerk seasoning and spice, which can be a bit overwhelming for all but the most heat-tolerant pepperheads.